• Skip to primary navigation

 • 5 wāhi kāriki (garlic cloves)

-• 15 g pāhiri Itāriana (Italian parsley or any fresh herbs that you love)
+• 15 g pāhiri Itāriana (Italian parsley or any fresh herbs like coriander or fresh basil)

 • Tote me te pepa (salt and pepper)